Infection Prevention and Control - Nursing Times Awards

 Infection prevention and control remains a major challenge in healthcare.
 Nurses at all levels and in all specialties and environments are involved in initiatives aimed at preventing or minimising the spread of infection.

 This award is open to individual nurses or teams working in acute or community settings, in the NHS or independent sector and aims to recognise projects that take an innovative approach to this important area of practice.
-Entrants may be infection prevention and control specialist nurses, general nurses or nurses working in any clinical specialty.
+Entrants may be infection prevention and control specialist nurses, or general nurses in any clinical specialty.

-Entrants should have implemented an initiative to improve practice within their immediate area or more widely across their organisation or community.
-They should be able to demonstrate clear outcomes and show that their initiative has changed practice or procedures and reduced infection-related risks to patients.
+They should have implemented an initiative to improve practice within their immediate area or more widely across their organisation or community, be able to demonstrate clear outcomes and show that their initiative has changed practice or procedures and reduced infection-related risks.

 Examples might include initiatives to: